TITLE 21

 (b) The requirements of subsection (a) of this section do not apply to an operator who starts the engine of a vehicle by using a remote starter or other similar device that remotely starts the vehicle’s engine without placing the key in the ignition and requires the key to be placed in the ignition or physically present in the vehicle before the vehicle can be operated.

 21 Del.
 C. 1953, § 4180; 54 Del.
 Laws, c.
 160, § 1; 63 Del.
 Laws, c.
 214, § 1; 81 Del.
 Laws, c.
-158, § 1;(a) For purposes of this section, the term “vehicle being used by a person with a disability” means a vehicle:
+158, § 1;(a) For purposes of this section:

-(2) In which the person for whom the plate or placard is issued is either the operator or a passenger or, in the case of an organization, in which a person who is entitled to obtain a permanent or temporary placard is a passenger.
+b.
+The person for whom the plate or placard is issued is either the operator or a passenger or, in the case of an organization, in which a person who is entitled to obtain a permanent or temporary placard is a passenger.

-(d) In addition to unlawful parking on public or private property in a space or zone designated for a vehicle being used by a person with a disability, the following acts are prohibited on both public and private property and may be enforced pursuant to this section:
+(d) In addition to unlawful parking on public or private property in an accessible parking space, all of the following acts are prohibited on both public and private property and may be enforced pursuant to this section:

-(1) Creating or using a counterfeit license plate or parking placard, as described in § 2134 or § 2135 of this title;
+(1) Creating or using a counterfeit license plate or parking placard, as described in § 2134 or § 2135 of this title.

-(2) Altering a license plate or parking placard issued pursuant to § 2134 or § 2135 of this title;
+(2) Altering a license plate or parking placard issued pursuant to § 2134 or § 2135 of this title.

 (e) A uniform parking summons may be attached to an unattended vehicle found in violation of this section by a person authorized to issue a summons for a violation of this section.
 It is prima facie evidence that the person or organization in whose name the unattended vehicle is registered is responsible for the violation.
-The owner or operator of the unattended vehicle may mail or deliver the summons and the designated fine and costs directly to the court identified on the summons instead of appearing before the court for arraignment on the charge, provided that the owner or operator identifies himself, herself or itself and that the summons and fine and costs are received by the court at least 2 days before the arraignment date designated on the summons.
+The owner or operator of the unattended vehicle may mail or deliver the summons and the designated fine and costs directly to the court identified on the summons instead of appearing before the court for arraignment on the charge, provided that the owner or operator self identifies and that the summons and fine and costs are received by the court at least 2 days before the arraignment date designated on the summons.

 (2) In addition, a person or organization who holds a valid special license plate or parking placard issued under § 2134 or § 2135 of this title and who violates paragraph (d)(1), (2), or (4) of this section may receive an additional penalty of up to a 6-month suspension or the permanent revocation of the plate or placard.
 If a plate is suspended or revoked under this subsection, the person may apply for and be issued a regular license plate.